dvd1587/greet_LCA/README.md

-# Basic Solar Project Finance Model
+# LCA Model - Natural Gas Transportation - GREET

 <h2>Description</h2>
 This is a simple basic solar project finance model which calculates the future cash flows of a solar development project.